Gardening popularity – is it growing or declining?

 In fact, in the last couple of years, the Chelsea Flower Show has seen a number of younger gardeners being commended for their outstanding work!
 But are these ‘young gardeners’ anomalies to the majority of young adults who are more worried about their mobile phone or tablet?!

-Not necessarily, as there has been a sharp increase in the amount of 16-18 year olds who are looking to do horticulture courses at college.
-Which would suggest that there looks to be a change of attitude amongst the younger generation, towards gardening.
+Not necessarily, as there has been a sharp increase in the number of 16-18-year-olds who are looking to do horticulture courses at college.
+Which would suggest that there looks to be a change of attitude amongst the younger generation, towards gardening?

 Also, the biggest increase in the purchasing of garden equipment has occurred in the age bracket between 25 and 34, with the average spend doubling to around £650, over the last two years!